nelsonifechukwu/NELSON_IML_WORK/README.md

 **This is a project that constitutes my research work on the systematic investigation of methods for slip detection and prediction in robotic manipulation carried out at the [IML laboratory](intmanlab.com).
 See more [here](https://github.com/nelsonifechukwu/NELSON_IML_WORK/blob/b2a4897fc904ffaf1a70a4c53e4c45b92d5c31b0/Systematic%20investigation%20of%20methods%20for%20slip%20detection%20and%20prediction%20in%20robotic%20manipulation.pdf).**

+N.B: My learning and practice of concepts in researching Artificial Intelligence can be found under practice

 # STEPS

 ## READING THE XELA SENSOR DATA